-Mr. Garrett Walton Chairman Florida Transportation Commission 605 Suwannee Street, MS 9 Tallahassee, Florida 32399-0450
+Mr. Ronald Howse Chairman Florida Transportation Commission 605 Suwannee Street, MS 9 Tallahassee, Florida 32399-0450

-Dear Chairman Walton:
+Dear Chairman Howse:

-Thank you for the opportunity for the department to provide a response on its performance for Fiscal Year 2010/2011.
+Thank you for the opportunity for the department to provide a response on its performance for Fiscal Year 2011/2012.
 We truly appreciate your leadership and the leadership of the Commission, working as a partner in addressing the transportation needs of this state.

-Delivering the department's work program during the worst of economic times and continual reduction of revenues, I am proud to report the department not only executed 99% of the planned contract lettings (385 of 387), but advanced or added another 127 contracts (the most in the last twenty years) to take advantage of a competitive market and deliver much needed improvements much sooner than originally planned.
-The department also executed not only contracts for 98% of the planned consultant projects (747 of 760), but advanced or added another 159 projects (again the most in the last twenty years).
-Included in these contract letting numbers, the department completed lettings for the American Recovery and Reinvestment Act of 2009 program with another 22 contracts totaling \$110.8 million.

-We continue to provide a strong maintenance program (I believe second to none) which ensures investments we have made to date are safe and reliable - that is why we can boast that less than 1% of our bridges on the state highway system are considered in need of repair and/or replacement, for which we have a plan in place to correct the deficiencies.
+I am proud to report the Department not only executed 98% of the planned contract lettings (414 of 421), but advanced or added another 86 contracts to take advantage of a competitive market and deliver much needed improvements much sooner than originally planned.
+The Department also executed not only contracts for 98% of the planned consultant projects (979 of 1002), but advanced or added another 145 projects.
+We continue to provide a strong maintenance program which ensures investments we have made to date are safe and reliable - that is why we can boast that less than 1% of our bridges on the state highway system are considered in need of repair and/or replacement, for which we have a plan in place to correct the deficiencies.

-I am pleased to report of the 20 measures the commission reviewed this past fiscal year, the department met or exceeded the objectives for 18 measures.
-I take this opportunity to recognize the staff at the department for their dedication and hard work without which it would be impossible for the department to deliver the program.

-Let me address the 2 measures where the department did not meet the objective.
+I am pleased to report of the 20 measures the Commission reviewed this past fiscal year; the Department met or exceeded the objectives for 18 measures.
+I want to recognize the hard work and commitment of Department staff in helping us deliver the work program.
+Let me address the two measures where the Department did not meet the objective.

+1. Construction Contract Costs Adjustments

-Construction Contract Costs: Percentage of those contracts that were completed at a cost within 10% above the original contract amount.
+Primary Measure: Of all the construction contracts completed during the fiscal year, the percentage of those contracts that were completed at a cost within 10 percent above the original contract amount.